 Getting Started with Talmud

-Also keep in mind that, no matter on which daf you start learning Talmud, you are entering mid-conversation.
+Also keep in mind that, no matter which masechet you start learning, you are entering mid-conversation.
 The gemara is not organized in a linear manner.
 So, jump right in!
 See below for a number of suggested starting points or go to Talmud by the Daf and choose your own.

 Selected Shiurim to Start

 We recommend getting started with these pages of Talmud